 If you use assistive technology (such as a screen reader) and need a version of these examples in a more accessible format, email email@example.com.
 Please tell us what format you need.
 It will help us if you say what assistive technology you use.

 This information is only intended to be a guide.
-The Manual of Trade Marks Practice (page 207 onwards) contains detailed information about trade mark series.
+The Trade Marks Examination - The examination guide contains detailed information about trade mark series.

 Speak to an Intellectual Property professional

 If you are still unsure whether your marks will be acceptable as a series you should speak to a trade mark attorney.